PedroMartelleto/Book-Store/Milestone 2 - Client/server/README.md

 sudo systemctl start mongod
 ```

+## Creating the admin account and adding books to the local database

 To create an admin account, run (while the local server is running):
 ```
 python3 createAdmin.py